This post may contain affiliate links. Please read our disclosure policy.

-Today, we’re sharing a fabulous recipe for Eggplant and Garlic Pizza made with a Roasted Tomato Pizza Sauce – and I’m delighted to have my husband Jack share the story behind this pizza recipe in his own words.
-Jack writes:
+Hey everyone, it’s Jack.
+Today, I’m sharing a fabulous recipe for Eggplant and Garlic Pizza made with a Roasted Tomato Pizza Sauce.

 Quite a few years ago I got dragged to a very seedy bar, in a not-so-nice city in Massachusetts, so I could try what I was told was “The Best Pizza on the Planet”.
 After finding a parking space where my tires wouldn’t get slashed and I wouldn’t get mugged as soon as I stepped out of my car, I gingerly walked in to the wonderful smell of stale beer and cigarette smoke.
 I found a table that was the least sticky and the furthest from the dart board and pool tables, and ordered some pizza.

 Only one type of pizza was served there, in fact it was the only food on the menu.
 So my choice was simple: “I will have the pizza please”.
 Even though I’m not much of a beer drinker myself, I ordered a beer so I wouldn’t get beat up ordering a glass of wine or a cocktail.
 The beer came in a glass with my pizza.
 (I was hoping for a bottle.)
 When no one was looking, I cleaned the glass rim with my shirt sleeve, took a sip of beer, and then started on the eggplant and garlic pizza.